Position Keeping Schemes and Margin Trading

 Schemes for position keeping

-The purchasing power of the client is checked in compliance with the requirements of the Order.
-When the client places an order, it is checked that it does not:
+The customer’s purchasing power is checked in accordance with the requirements of the Ordinance – when a client sends an order, the following prohibitions are controlled:

-• create or increase a short position, if the market falls by 5% or more,
+- creation or increase of a short position when the market price of a security falls by 5% or more,

 * margin lending is supported